intersel/iFSM/README.md

 .getFSM([aStateDefinition])
 ===========================
-returns the array of FSMs bound to the jQuery object.
+returns the array of FSMs bound to the jQuery object or the FSM if "aStateDefinition" is set.

   * aStateDefinition: object, a state definition used to define a FSM. it Allows to find a specific FSM if several are defined on the same jQuery object.
 So, when defined, it returns the FSM itself (and not an array).

   Call Examples
   =============

 ```html
   <script>
   myFSMs = $('#myButton').getFSM(); //get the linked FSM objects in an array